 In exceptional circumstances where unforeseen and unavoidable obstacles have delayed a student's research progress, the student may request to defer their application for transfer of status up to a maximum of three further terms.
-Candidates seeking such postponement must apply to the Graduate Studies Coordinator for deferral of Transfer of Status well in advance, and no later than Monday of Week 5 of Hilary Term.
+Candidates seeking such postponement must apply to the Associate Director of Graduate Studies for deferral of Transfer of Status well in advance, and no later than Monday of Week 5 of Hilary Term.